n3M3Z1Z/python_projects/README.md

 mediumtask.py - a small script that asks for your age and tells you if you are a minor, an adult or really old ;) easytask.py - this script just checks if a number is positive or negativ and some other stuff

-voldemort.py - ransomware, encryoṕtion of all files in current folder. decrypt.py - the tool to decrypt files encrypted by voldemort.py